Can I make a council tax appeal?

 You can check other properties' bands on the VOA's website.

-If you think there is a discrepancy, you should then check the 1991 value of your home and compare this to the range for your current band.
+If you think there is a discrepancy, you should then check the 1991 value of your home (2003 in Wales) and compare this to the range for your current band.

 To request a band review, you need to contact your local valuation office and explain why you think your banding is wrong.